-This course uses a case study of Coventry to introduce two important public health issues: factors that influence health and ill health; and the scope of public health work.
+This free course, Introducing public health, uses several activities to introduce two important public health issues: factors that influence health and ill-health; and the scope of public health work.

 - Public health has become ‘everybody’s business’ and is undertaken by a wide range of people, not just in the health sector but in other sectors too.
 It is both ‘multi-professional’ – involving professionals such as police, teachers, housing officers as well as health workers – and ‘inter-sectoral’ – involving different government departments, local government, the voluntary sector, private sector and so on.

-Consider how to use your study of this course, for example by recording your ideas in a paper-based or online journal.
+Consider how to use your study of this course, for example by recording your ideas in the word document provided.
+In addition, you can note your ideas in a notebook or in an electronic journal.
 If you are a public health practitioner you may wish to use your work to help build portfolio evidence of your public health knowledge and skills.
-If you enjoy this course you can also study the other courses in this sequence:
+If you enjoy this course you can also study other OpenLearn courses on public health:

-This OpenLearn course is an adapted extract from the Open University course : K311 Promoting public health.
+This OpenLearn course is an adapted extract from the Open University course K311 Promoting public health: skills, perspectives and practice.